JonasHuegel/tSPMPlus_R/README.md

 * devtools

 ## Installation
 This package wraps the tSPM+ C++ library, which is included as a git submodule.
-Therefore, it is required to add the `--recursive` argumente when installing the package.
+Adding the `--recursive` argumente when installing the package is not anymore required.
 Install in R with:
 `devtools::install_github("jonashuegel/tSPMPlus_R")`